JacobLondon/hexadecimal/README.md

 98
 $ hd a ord 1 add chr as
 b

+$ hd --endianness
+little
 ```

 ## TODO
 * Allow underscores to make it easier to enter and display
 * Support different formats for numbers
+* Add variables to the variable list during runtime
+* atan, tanh, atanh and the like
+* min/max functions
+* quiet sep equivalent that doesn't print